isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_Aug_18.rst

 Let's take a look at the model weights.
 Our model wound up having 20 weights:
-11 for APC-related features and 9 for KRAS-related features, and it is clear that the APC-related features are the most informative for this particular task:
+11 for APC-related features and 9 for KRAS-related features, and it is clear that the APC-related features are the most informative for this particular task.

 .. code-block:: sql